 Identifies technology limitations and deficiencies in existing systems and associated processes, procedures and methods.

 Tests, debugs, diagnoses and corrects errors and faults in an applications programming language within established testing protocols, guidelines and quality standards to ensure programs and applications perform to specification.

 Vocational Education and Training (VET)

-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Software and Applications Programmers, under the outlook section.

 Earnings and hours

 Around 89% of people employed as Analyst Programmers work full-time hours, in all their jobs combined.
 This is 23 percentage points above the all jobs average (66%).